Disciplinary Defense Attorney in New York

 Contact Us to Learn More

 We understand how disorienting it can be to face grievances and disciplinary action.
-Our legal team is here to support you and provide guidance during this difficult time.
+Our Garden City, New York legal team is here to support you and provide guidance during this difficult time.
 Contact us for more information about the strong representation we can offer you.

 We have handled hundreds of disciplinary hearings before the various appellate divisions.
 We can help you achieve the best possible result under the circumstances.
 The McDonough & McDonough team is here to assist you.